 The jeeps were kind of cool as they had tiered seats.
 That way, everyone had a chance of seeing everything as they made their way around the park.

 There are absolutely no seat belts provided for you and it’s a hell of a bumpy ride at points.

 You’ll be going around all sorts of muddy and bumpy terrain so make sure you keep all your belongings secured and hold on tight!

-When is the best time to go?
+When is the best time to go on an Udawalawe Safari?

 This is always a debate but I heard that the best time to go was in the morning time.